Japanese National Railways

-The Japanese National Railways (日本国有鉄道, Nihon Kokuyū Tetsudō or Nippon Kokuyū Tetsudō), abbreviated JNR or (国鉄, Kokutetsu) (Note: (国鉄, Kokutetsu) is also used to refer to non-Japanese nationalised railways.), was the business entity that operated Japan's national railway network from 1949 to 1987.
+The Japanese National Railways (日本国有鉄道, Nihon Kokuyū Tetsudō or Nippon Kokuyū Tetsudō), abbreviated JNR or (国鉄, Kokutetsu) (Note: (国鉄, Kokutetsu) is also used to refer to non-Japanese nationalised railways.), was the government-owned entity that operated Japan's national railway network from 1949 to 1987.

 Network

 Railways

 As of June 1, 1949, the date of establishment of JNR, it operated 19756.8 km of narrow gauge railways in all 46 prefectures of Japan.
 (Note: Okinawa, the 47th prefecture, returned to the Japanese administration in 1972 but no JNR lines existed in Okinawa.)
 This figure expanded to 21421.1 km in 1981 (excluding Shinkansen), but later reduced to 19633.6 km as of March 31, 1987, the last day of JNR.

 JNR operated both passenger and freight services.